Friz-zy/about-me/README.md

 - I have experience with Gitlab, Github, Jenkins, Argocd and Fluxcd CI & CD
 - I write Terraform, Terragrunt, Asible, Saltstack and other IaC setups
 - I solved few disasters in production with various K8S setups
-- I can do SQL and NoSQL HA setups, like Galera Mysql, Mongodb, Kafka, ZooKeeper, Clickhouse, Redis and so one
+- I can do SQL and NoSQL HA setups, like Galera Mysql, Mongodb, Elasticsearch, Kafka, ZooKeeper, Clickhouse, Redis and so one
-- I did a lot of monitoring solutions with Prometheus & Victoriametrics, EFK, Zabbix and so one
+- I did a lot of monitoring solutions with Prometheus & Victoriametrics, ELK & EFK, Zabbix and so one
 - I have experience with KMS, Nitro Enclaves, Kata Containers and other security tech
 - I have 2 open source projects with more than 1k stars